michaelkopp/sriyantra/README.md

 showed the essential step to be a circle–line–point problem of Apollonius.

-This repository treats the figure obtained by replacing each of the twenty-seven sides with a circular arc, keeping every incidence.
-The result is a much less rigid object:
+This repository treats the figure obtained by replacing each of the twenty-seven sides with a circular arc, keeping every incidence, while adding 8 new ones, so that all fourteen outer corners of the sri yantra sit on the circumscribed circle.
+Despite the extra coincidences, the result is a much less rigid object:

 | | |